MarkZH/vintagebackup/docs/backup.md

 On an NTFS (Windows) file system where I was backing up 150,000 files, each backup after the tenth took a minute longer than the previous one.
 After four months (~120 backups), each backup was taking two hours while copying every file would only take one hour.

+There is a trade-off.
+Smaller values of `--hard-link-count` will cause each backup to take more space.
+Larger values will make each back up (and backup deletion) take a longer time to complete.

 Technical detail: this parameter specifies an average since files will be randomly chosen for copying based on a probability calculated from this parameter.
 If the user adds the parameter `--hard-link-count N`, where $N$ is some positive number, the probability of copying an unchanged file is $1/(N + 1)$.
 So, `--hard-link-count 9` would have unchanged files copied with a probability of 10%.

+The option `--copy-probability` is an alternative way of controlling how often files get copied.

 ### `--filter`